 The best measurement is the same as the distance between uprights when the beam is installed.

-- Face Height – measure the height of the beam member itself on the outside face, not including the flanges
+- Face Height – measure the height of the beam member itself on the outside face.

-Wire decks (decks for short) mount onto beams and provide more support for product.
-Measurements are associated with the uprights they’re well matched with.
+Wire decks mount onto beams and provide more support for product.
+Measurements are associated with the uprights they're well matched with.
 A wire deck is produced from wire mesh welded to channels.

 42” x 46”, 3 channel, waterfall

-OR depth of upright that deck is compatible with x width of deck in direction of beam, number and type of channels, and type of front and back edge.
+OR depth of upright x width of deck, number and type of channels, and type of edge.

 - Depth – it is the same as the depth of the upright the deck is being used with.
-Or, for waterfall decks (most common), measure the overall depth, in the direction of the channels, and subtract 1”
+Or, for waterfall decks, measure the overall depth, in the direction of the channels, and subtract 1”